 How large is Saint Anselm College?

-Our student body is exclusively undergraduate and totals approximately 2,000 men and women.
+Our student body is approximately 2,000 students.

 How large is the freshman class?

 A typical freshman class includes between 525 and 540 full-time students.

 The average class has 18 students.
 By junior year, most students will take courses that have 15 students or fewer.
 Our student/faculty ratio is 11 to 1.
 Saint Anselm does not have teaching assistants or graduate assistants.